otrv4/otrv4/otrv4.md

 Once a conversation has been established with the DAKE, all data messages transmitted in it are confidential and retain their integrity.
 After a MAC key is used by a party to validate a received message, it is added to a list.
+It is also added when the stored message key that corresponds to messages that have not yet arrived is deleted (because the session has expired ot because the storage of the message keys has been deleted).
 Those MAC keys are revealed in the first message sent of the next ratchet.
 This allows forgeability of the data messages and consequent deniability of their contents.

 If key material used to encrypt a particular data message is compromised, previous messages are protected.
 Additionally, future messages are protected by